wu-lee/rushkoff-archive/src/_articles/the-robots-that-conquered-cable.md

 ---
 NERDLY CHANNEL-surfers are not the only ones responsible for making Comedy Central's _Mystery Science Theater 3000_ the cult hit of cable television.
 The three silhouetted characters sitting Loony Tunes-style in a theater between us and some pretty awful B movies are serving up some of the most astute media critique and pure, cheesy camp on television today.

+The premise is relatively simple: In the not-so-distant future (next Sunday A.D., to be precise), a janitor at a high-tech company, hated by his bosses, gets shot into space, where he is forced to watch bad movies.
+To combat loneliness, he uses spare parts to construct two witty robot companions who make wisecracks during the torturous screenings.

+Viewers of nearly every obsessive stripe, on the other hand, flock to this framing device quite voluntarily. _MST3K_ has its own national convention and, count 'em, four separate newsgroups on the Internet dedicated to discussing the show's finer points--such as which robot has a better singing voice.
+Appealing to an audience ranging from schlock junkies scanning for the next inside joke about Godzilla to self-made media theorists delighting in the nuances of metatheatrical bracketing, the show has managed to mix (or is it muddle?) a wide range of comedic styles:

 xxx

-The premise is relatively

-simple: In the not-so-distant

-future (next Sunday A.D., to

-be precise), a janitor at a

-high-tech company, hated by

-•- ,..

-,: __ .c. :<·,. .:.._.,·-.r __ flf\~ (.•.:: •:".

-·,

-. !.\\ - .. -\~-' " .-.. , ... t

-jok\~ \~\~ut·Godzilla to selfmade media theorists delightirig i\~ the nuances of

-metatheatrical bracketing, the

-show has managed to mix

-(or is it muddle?) a wide

-range of comedic styles:

-Sci-ti fanaticism: A Japanese monster reptile's theme

-song is given lyrics: "Gamera

-his bosses, gets shot into

-space, where he is forced

-to watch bad movies.
-To

-combat loneliness, he uses

-spare parts to construct two

-witty robot companions

-who make wisecracks during the torturous screenings.

-Semioticians of schlock: The captive trio of JJST :JK is

-capth:ating a gl'owingcult with their eclectic media rail.

-Viewers of nearly every

-obsessive stripe, on the other

-hand, flock to this framing

-device quite voluntarily.

-MST 3 K has its own national

-convention and, count 'em,

-four separate newsgroups on

-the Internet dedicated to discussing the show's finer

-points-such as which robot

-has a better singing voice.

-Appealing to an audience

-ranging from schlock junkies

-scanning for the next inside

 44 · ESQUI RE · NOVEMBER 1994